flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quick-quotes-3/index.md

       as faithfully as possible, the internal workings of a chaotic and divided administration and to defend the choice to nevertheless work within it.”

       James Dao, The New York Times Op-Ed Editor, on the possible motives of the anonymous Op-Ed from what it calls a Senior Administration Official.
 The article has been viewed 10M+ times since its publication Wednesday.
     _key: card-3-c9984117-7532-407a-bb91-a92ad3960b42
   - order: 3
     body: >-
-      > ‘What do we say to the U.S.?
+      > "What do we say to the U.S.?
 That if they want to help the people of Nicaragua, if they want to contribute to peace, the best thing they can do, and should do, is not interfere in Nicaragua, and respect Nicaragua.”

       Nicaraguan President Daniel Ortega's response to UN Ambassador Nikki Haley's likening of the country to Syria or Venezuela.
 An est. 300+ people